Friday night's football game between the Hanover High Nighthawks and the Dover Eagles was more than the season opener for both teams.

 "We have been talking about this game pretty much all winter and summer," Dover coach Bill Miller said.
 "Our seniors got rid of two years of frustration.
-We ask the kids to give us a physical and aggressive game and they
+We ask the kids to give us a physical and aggressive game and they pretty much did that.

 The Eagles scored the first three times they had the ball.

 After forcing the Hawks to punt , the Eagles drove 57 yards on five plays to go up 7-0 with 7:26 remaining in the first quarter.
 All of the yardage came on the ground and all of it came on the legs of junior running back Tanner Link.
 The touchdown came on a 20-yard run by Link.